The Skinny on Gaylord’s Snow from Jim Keysor of the National Weather Service

 Just how much are we talking?
-You can count on the sky unloading up to 142 wonderful white inches.
+You can count on the sky unloading up to 152 wonderful white inches.
 Thank you, Mother Nature.
 Of course, we must give props to our super-central, tip-of-the-mitt geographic position that ensures a plethora of lake-effect snow.

 “In a typical winter, probably 70 percent of the snow that Gaylord receives would be lake-effect snow,” notes Jim Keysor, warning coordination meteorologist with the National Weather Service here in Gaylord.
 In other words, two Great Lakes—Superior and Michigan—play integral roles in boosting the snowfall in our area.
 How so exactly?
 “The process of lake-effect snowfall, and rainfall, is the process of cold air moving across an unfrozen body of water … and we normally have a wind direction that blows from north and northwest that brings the air across the Lakes into our area,” Keysor explains.

-meteorologists calls it “fetch”—also occurs on Lake Superior to the north and typically affects the Gaylord area several times a winter.
+Mostly, this is air coming across Lake Michigan.
+But this weather phenomenon—meteorologists call it “fetch”—also occurs on Lake Superior to the north and typically affects the Gaylord area several times a winter.